This is an updated blog that was first published on November 17, 2016

 Here are some best practices and strategies to help you bake in least privilege across your organization:

 2) Remove admin rights on endpoints – As opposed to provisioning default access, default all users to standard privileges, while enabling elevated privileges for applications and to perform specific tasks.
 If access is not initially provided and is required, the user can submit a help desk request for approval.
-(Diminish user frustration and help desk calls by enforcing least privilege through granular policies, such as with a PAM solution).

 3) Remove all root and admin access rights to servers and reduce every user to a standard user.
 This dramatically reduces the attack surface and helps safeguard your most sensitive assets.